nikop/steam-help/faqs/Troubleshooting Game Performance Issues - Software.md

 # Troubleshooting Game Performance Issues - Software
 Updated 2022-02-24 18.33.09

-[section style=important]### How can I improve my game's FPS and reduce choppiness and lag while playing?
+### How can I improve my game's FPS and reduce choppiness and lag while playing?
  Poor or reduced FPS can be caused by any number of factors, all of which are hard to diagnose without physically looking at your machine.
 Due to the number of unique hardware and software configurations, it's nearly impossible to provide detailed analysis and recommendations for each user.

 The information in this article is written as a general guide for improving a game's performance.
-If the information does not help, we recommend reaching out to a local PC technician or online discussions for help with improving your individual machine's performance.[/section]
+If the information does not help, we recommend reaching out to a local PC technician or online discussions for help with improving your individual machine's performance.
 # Check the game's system requirements

 The system requirements for all games are listed on the game's Store page.
 Simply meeting the system requirements does not mean you'll have high FPS or strong in-game performance.
 If your system does not meet the game's requirements, you may need to upgrade to the appropriate hardware.
 Upgrading your video card and memory can have an immediate effect on gameplay performance.